 All submissions should be made online at the Production Planning & Control Scholar One Manuscripts website.
 New users should first create an account.
 Once logged on to the site, submissions should be made via the Author Centre.
 Online user guides and access to a helpdesk are available on this website.

 The original article was co-written by all the guest editors and editor-in-chief of the special issue.
-For more information, a list of indicative references and editorial information, see the original article.
+For more information, a list of indicative references and editorial information, contact Dr Gary Graham.